 You will have access to a team of financial advisors by phone or email.

-The annual fee for Investment Services is 0.89%.
-There aren’t any hidden fees or trade commissions.
+The annual fee for Investment Services is 0.89%, and there aren’t any hidden fees or trade commissions.

 Wealth Management – $200k-$1M Managed Assets

-Once you have over $200,000 in assets managed by Personal Capital, you will have access to more resources, in addition to everything offered by the Investment Services plan.
+Once you have over $200,000 in assets managed by Personal Capital, you will have access to more resources and everything offered by the Investment Services plan.

 With the Wealth Management plan, customers will have access to two dedicated financial advisors, and a team of specialists if more help is needed.
-Customers will also have access to a more customizable portfolio and individual stock implementations.
+Customers can also access a more customizable portfolio and individual stock implementations.